 Rev. DeVere Williams is a retired United Methodist pastor.
-He previously worked as a newspaper reporter and editor for about 18 years, and in human services for seven years, first in alcohol and drug abuse treatment, and later with people with disabilities and special needs.
+He previously worked as a newspaper reporter and editor for about 20 years, and in human services for seven years, first in alcohol and drug abuse treatment, and later with people with disabilities and special needs.

 He is an avid motorcyclist and likes to take off with no fixed destination and “go where the wind blows me.”
 Sometimes the adventure takes him on a day ride, other times halfway across America.

 He is a voracious reader who declares that the Bible is his favorite book.
-“I have read and studied it for years,” he says, “but it often speaks truth to me in new and revealing ways.”
-He says that “it is the world’s most incredible book” and that if he could have only one book for the rest of his life, it would be the Holy Bible.
+“Although I have read and studied it for decades,” he says, “it often speaks truth to me in new and revealing ways.
+If I could have only one book, it would be the Holy Bible.”

 DeVere’s intimate and graphic story of hitting bottom and recovery from addiction – his journey from “the pit to the pulpit” – is told in his memoir Hope for Misfits: A Prodigal Rides the Cycles of Addiction.
 He expects it to be published soon.